benneuville/binscale-deployment/README.md

 - [ansible](https://github.com/fatimazahraelaaziz/Deployment/tree/master/ansible) folder which contains the `.yaml` files to automatically deploy the application and its environment
 - [kubernetes](https://github.com/fatimazahraelaaziz/Deployment/tree/master/kubernetes) folder which contains the `.yaml` files used by the Ansible scripts to deploy all the Kubernetes ressources
 - [scripts](https://github.com/fatimazahraelaaziz/Deployment/tree/master/scripts) folder which contains the following `.sh` files:
+#### MULTI-NODES cluster scripts
+- `multinode-master.sh`: deploy master-node
+- `multinode-worker.sh`: deploy worker
+- `multinode-launchExperience.sh`: launch experience on master-node
+- `multinode-resetcluster.sh`: reset cluster on master-node
+Other scripts could be common in master and workers, and are called in `multinode-master.sh` and `multinode-worker.sh`
+- `mtnd-requierements.sh` : common requierements between master and workers

+#### MINIKUBE scripts
 - `chmodAll.sh`: give the execution rights to all the scripts
 - `deployEnv.sh`: deploy all the environment needed for the application
 - `launchExperience.sh`: launch the execution of the application, retrieve the data and generate the graphs in the [`python/output`](https://github.com/fatimazahraelaaziz/Deployment/tree/master/python/output) folder
 - `mnk-requirements1.sh`: install Docker for Minikube
 - `mnk-requirements2.sh`: install Kubectl, Minikube, Helm, Python packages and Ansible

 ---